 The garden season is here and many of us will start a garden to have additional supplies for our pantry.
 If a prepper wants to start a survival garden, knowing about all the different types of garden seeds is a must.

 For our grandparents, general preparedness was a normal activity and it was part of their daily lives.
-They used to do things by themselves in order to survive and thrive and they weren’t reluctant to ask help from neighbors when things got tough.
-Nowadays, preparedness is seen as something extreme by the mainstream society and most of the people out there have no idea of what it means to be prepared.
+They used to do things by themselves in order to survive and thrive.
+They weren’t reluctant to ask help from neighbors when things got tough.
+Nowadays, preparedness is seen as something extreme by the mainstream society.
+Most of the people out there have no idea of what it means to be prepared.

-I would like to start by saying that I do not consider myself and expert prepper and that I firmly believe the road ahead has still many unknowns.
-The experiences shared within the lines of this article are my own and they can provide a clear glimpse of what it means to be a prepper.
+I would like to start by saying that I do not consider myself and expert prepper.
+I firmly believe the road ahead has still many unknowns.
+The experiences shared within the lines of this article are my own.
+They can provide a clear glimpse of what it means to be a prepper.
 Some of these experiences may seem familiar to you because at some point, we’ve all been there.

 Your bug out bag is the tool that keeps you alive during a crisis scenario and the survival gear you chose should have multiple uses, without adding extra weight.
 Bigger isn’t always better and all the tools you have shouldn’t break your back on the long haul.